Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder: Introduction

 \section{Introduction}

 A variational autoencoder (VAE) is an unsupervised probabilistic framework for nonlinear dimensionality reduction that learns a low-dimensional representation of high-dimensional data while supporting reconstruction of the original input data \citep{Goodfellow-et-al-2016,han2025climate}.
 Its generative capability arises from combining an encoder-decoder architecture with a latent prior, which enables sampling and interpolation in the latent space.
-Unlike a standard autoencoder, which imposes no constraints on the latent space, the VAE's probabilistic framework encourages a smooth, continuous latent space in which neighboring latent samples yield similar reconstructions, thereby aiding physical interpretation.
 A $\beta$-variational autoencoder ($\beta$-VAE) modifies the standard VAE objective by scaling the Kullback–Leibler divergence term with a scalar $\beta$, thereby adjusting the strength of regularization toward the prior \citep{higgins2017betavae}.
 In the Earth systems, VAEs and related architectures are increasingly used for dimensionality reduction, emulation, and generative modeling \citep[e.g.,][]{doshi2025unsupervised,ma2025modeling,han2025climate,king2025leveraging,macmillan2025towards}.
 However, many applications emphasize compression or prediction, while giving less attention to the physical structure encoded in the learned latent representations and to whether that structure can be interpreted in terms of known climate processes \citep[e.g.,][]{paccal2025understanding}.
-This interpretive gap is particularly relevant in the tropical Pacific, where climate variability arises from strongly coupled interactions among the ocean subsurface, sea surface, and overlying atmosphere.
+This interpretive gap is particularly relevant in the tropical Pacific, where climate variability arises from strongly coupled interactions among the ocean subsurface, sea surface, and overlying atmosphere across timescales.

+Variability in the tropical Pacific spans multiple spatiotemporal scales, reflecting both slowly evolving oceanic processes and more rapidly varying atmospheric behavior \citep{deser2010sea}.
+A reduced nonlinear representation that jointly captures these coupled fields could be useful not only for data compression and subsequent reconstruction, but also for diagnosing how variability is organized in a latent space and whether that organization is physically meaningful.